 - Snorkeling – Enthusiasts can explore the region’s famed coral reefs, including: the Rose Island Reefs, the Gambier Deep Reef, Bobby Rock Channel and the Goulding Reef Cays.

-- Water Sports – Fun is always in store as canoeing, kayaking and water trikes are available at beaches and resorts.
-There are also glass-bottom boats, sub-Bahamas sub-boat rides and power boat excursions.
+- Water Sports – Fun is always in store as kayaking, paddle boarding and paddleboats, which are available at most beaches.

-Given the island’s deep-rooted history and unique blend of English, African and Bahamian culture, it comes as no surprise that the destination is brimming with a variety of museums providing insight into the island nation’s early roots through to its present day.
+HISTORY, ARTS & CULTURE: Given the island’s deep-rooted history and unique blend of English and Bahamian culture, it comes as no surprise that the destination is brimming with a variety of museums providing insight into the island nation’s early roots through to its present day.
 Top museums include:

 - Bahamas Lighthouse Museum & Gift Shop – A historical and unique space dedicated to the preservation of the 10 lighthouses located within the Islands of the Bahamas.
 Visitors can view architectural drawings dating back to the 1800’s and 1900’s, buoy lanterns, navigational instruments, knot tying displays and more.